 Like storytelling, memory can carve a path to freedom.
 As Joan Didion wrote in “The White Album,” “We tell ourselves stories in order to live.”
 In an often illogical, chaotic world, narratives can be a salve or a method of survival.
 They can help us grasp what Didion called “the shifting phantasmagoria” of the human experience.
 But what if a community’s identity is intertwined with the incomprehensible cruelties of human bondage?

-"Framing Britney Spears" documentary, public perception of pop stars, mental health, and the media.
+On the New York Times documentary, the public perception of pop stars, mental health, and the media.